drwahyudi/drwahyudi.github.io/code/gee-bs/index.md

-This is a template code for the backscatter for channel roughness analysis using the _Google Earth Engine_.
-Please adjust it to your need.
-Or, you can go to  <a href="https://code.earthengine.google.com/024619a64d82577f307f86798bcc1cc3">*https://code.earthengine.google.com/024619a64d82577f307f86798bcc1cc3*</a>.
+This is a tutorial of the backscatter for channel roughness analysis using the _Google Earth Engine_.
+To get the code, please go to: <a href="https://code.earthengine.google.com/024619a64d82577f307f86798bcc1cc3">*https://code.earthengine.google.com/024619a64d82577f307f86798bcc1cc3*</a>.

 <h2>Introduction to backscatter analysis</h2>